The terms "concrete" and "cement" are often used interchangeably. Read this blog post to learn about the differences between concrete and cement.

 Your Parking Lot Has Severe Cracks

 It is an inevitability that your parking lot will begin to crack over time.
 Oil, rainwater, salt, and other harmful substances can penetrate your parking lot and cause cracks or worsen existing cracks.
 You can fix small cracks with a sealer if you address them quickly.
 However, long, wide, and deep cracks indicate that your parking lot has serious issues and you should hire a parking lot construction company to renovate it for you.

 Your Parking Lot Has Potholes

-Potholes usually form on asphalt parking lots.
-Water seeps through asphalt, causing the ground beneath the asphalt to expand and contract.
-Over time, the top part weakens, and pieces of it eventually crumble away, forming a pothole.
+Potholes usually form in asphalt parking lots.
+Water seeps through asphalt, causing the ground beneath it to expand and contract.
+Your asphalt will weaken over time, and pieces of it will eventually crumble away, forming a pothole.
 You can repair small potholes, but simply filling a pothole does not address the source of the problem.

 Think of it as putting a bandage on a bullet wound without removing the bullet.
 The ground beneath your parking lot will continue to contract and expand, and the pothole will likely reappear after some time passes.
 Parking lot replacement is essential if you have severe potholes, and you should switch from asphalt to concrete while you are at it.
 Advancements have made concrete far more resistant to potholes than asphalt.

 If you have an uneven or sloped parking lot, it is likely that rainwater pools in several areas.
 Water pools affect the integrity of your parking lot and cause cracks and potholes.
 A complete renovation can mitigate or eliminate this issue by fixing the sloped nature of your parking lot or installing inlets or curbs to direct the flow of rainwater.